 This week’s VIDEO presents highlights from the full BLOG post, Podcast with Dr. Andrea Davis about her User’s Guide to the DIR® Model where you can find the Key Take-Aways PDF.
-At the start of the full BLOG post, please review the videos supplementing last week’s blog on creating ideas where Jake Greenspan offers, “…by enhancing a child’s creativity, you increase their flexibility.” and Dr. Stanley Greenspan reminds us that “perceptions get freed from their actions through co-regulated affect signalling, take on emotional meaning, and become the first ideas”.
+The purpose of the VIDEO blog series is to review the key concepts of DIR/Floortime in a more digestible format for parents and those new to the DIR model.
 To view the VIDEO or full BLOG post, please click on the respective green button above.

 As mentioned in this week’s VIDEO, we’re sharing another example of a Floortime session this week.
 In the second video below, you will see our son enjoying water balloon play with his Dad.
 Using strategies from the book by Dr. Davis and colleagues, Dad’s goal is to work through the core capacities up to and including Capacity 4 where he can get long chains of back-and-forth interactions and social problem-solving with our son.